- How to Find Your Life Purpose and the Importance of Having One -

 You’ve got to find a job that has those elements in it.
 And if you can’t find one, create your own job, like I did.
 The internet has given us more possibilities than ever to do just that.

-I am a photographer & writer, as well as the founder of Inner Picture Stories.
+I am a photographer & writer, as well as the founder of The IPS Project.
 My photography and writing allow me to express my creativity and go on adventures in search of stunning shots and stories.
 And as the founder of this educational platform, I have created a place where I can be of service to and help others entirely to the extent that I want to take it.

 To many, connecting those elements together to find a suitable job could be the hardest part.
 But in today’s world, there is an endless ocean of possibilities and opportunities to find the perfect one for you, where they will all come together.
 You just have to look.